AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-How does a scientist freshen their breath?
+How does a train eat?

-With experi-mints!
+It goes chew, chew
 <!-- JOKE-END -->